-Model K04 has a peak temperature of 1.36 GK, densities ranging from $0.54$ to $1.44 \times 10^6~\mathrm{g/cm^{3}}$, and a burst duration of approximately 100 s.
+Model K04 has a maximum temperature of 1.36 GK, with densities ranging between ($0.54$ - $1.44) \times 10^6~\mathrm{g/cm^{3}}$, and a burst duration of approximately 100 s.
 Its initial composition follows~\citet{Parikh2008} (based on~\citet{Koike2004}), with $X=0.73$, $Y=0.25$, and $Z=0.02$, where $Z$ is scaled according to the solar abundances~\citep{Grevesse1998}.

-Model S01 has the highest peak temperature among the considered models, with $T_{\rm peak} = 1.907$ GK and lasts for about 300 s.
+Model S01 has the highest maximum temperature of $1.907$ GK among the considered models, and lasts for about $300\,\mathrm{s}$.
 Unlike previous studies ~\citep{Parikh2008} that scaled densities from K04, we adopt the actual density profile for this model.
 The initial composition is $X=0.718$, $Y=0.281$, and $Z=0.001$.
-Following ~\citet{Parikh2008}, we assume that all metals are initially in the form of $^{14}$N, as described by~\citet{Woosley2004}.
+Following ~\citet{Parikh2008}, we assume that all metals initially are in the form of $^{14}$N, as described by~\citet{Woosley2004}.

-Model S16 represents a burst characterized by a lower peak temperature of $T_{\rm peak} = 1.2$~GK.
+Model S16 represents a burst characterized by a lower maximum temperature of $1.2$~GK.
 The trajectory was calculated using the onezone model.
-Its ignition conditions were chosen from the multi-zone model so that the resulting luminosity and final composition closely resemble those of the multi-zone calculation.
-The selected ignition conditions correspond to a temperature of 0.386 GK, a pressure of $1.73 \times 10^{22}$~$\mathrm{ergs/cm^{3}}$, and hydrogen and helium mass fractions of 0.51 and 0.39, respectively, as reported by ~\citet{Cyburt2016}.
+Its ignition conditions are chosen from the multizone model so that the resulting luminosity and final composition closely resemble those of the multizone calculation.
+The selected ignition conditions correspond to a temperature of 0.386 GK, a pressure of $1.73 \times 10^{22}$~$\mathrm{erg/cm^{3}}$, and hydrogen and helium mass fractions of 0.51 and 0.39, respectively, as reported by ~\citet{Cyburt2016}.
 Instead of using $X=0.51$ and $Y=0.39$ as the initial composition in this work, we adopted $X=0.67$ and $Y=0.33$, following ~\citet{Zhang2024} with zero metallicity, taken from~\citet{Schatz2001}.